KevalVora09/Delta-Course2/READMEE.md

 3. git chechout <branch name> (to change branch)
 4. git checkout -b <branch name> (to create new branch)
 5. git branch -d <branch name> (to delete branch)
+6. git push --set--upstream origin <branch name> (pushing to a new branch)